dcherino/Reviews-app/README.md

 ## Running the app locally in PRODUCTION mode

-To fire up the container in prodcution mode:
+To fire up the container in production mode:

 `docker-compose -f docker-compose.prod.yml up -d --build`